brettcannon/mousebender/README.md

 # mousebender
-A package for installing fully-specified Python packages
+A package for installing fully-specified Python packages.

-The goal is to provide a package which could install all dependencies as frozen by a tool like [pip-tools](https://pypi.org/project/pip-tools/) via an API (or put another way, what is required to bootstrap install `pip` via code).
+The goal is to provide a package which could install all dependencies as frozen by a tool like [pip-tools](https://pypi.org/project/pip-tools/) via an API (or put another way, what is required to install `pip` w/o using pip itself).
 This avoids relying on pip's CLI to do installations but instead provide a more programmatic API.
 It also helps discover any holes in specifications and/or packages for providing such a feature.

 ## The steps to installing a package